Dextro1597/Diffie-Hellman/README.md

 Faizal then computes the shared secret, s = B^a mod p.
 Definite aslo then computes the shared secret, s = A^b mod p.
 Now Faizal and Definite have a shared secret key, s, that Ramadhir does not know, even though Ramadhir knows p, b, A, and B.
-And this is how Faizal and Definite plan to kill Ramadhir and then kill him in hospital. #Bhai ka ,Dada ka, Baap ka sab ka badla lega re teri Faizal
+And this is how Faizal and Definite plan to kill Ramadhir and then kill him in hospital. #Bhai ka ,Dada ka, Baap ka sab ka badla lega re teri Faizal.

-Use Deffie2 if you want input from user
+Use Deffie2 if you want input from user.